Logan Indoor Sports Centre

 There may be increased noise, vibrations and dust while demolition works are underway.

-The demolition contractor will be required to implement measures to supress dust and comply with site management plans to minimise the overall impact of the works.
+The demolition contractor is required to implement measures to supress dust and comply with site management plans to minimise the overall impact of the works.

 Will there be more traffic during the works?